 - Anxious tendencies

 - Depressive tendencies

-- Although hereditary rates vary across studies, panic disorder is more prevalent amongst individuals who have close relatives with the condition.
+- Although hereditary rates vary across studies, agoraphobia is more prevalent amongst individuals who have close relatives with the condition.

-- Studies have implicated a “fear network”, suggesting panic disorder is the product of several brain regions.
-This includes the interaction of the amygdala (the part of our brain involved in threat processing) and our prefrontal cortex (involved in higher-order processing).
+- Studies have implicated a “fear network”, suggesting panic disorder is the product of several brain regions (specifically, frontal limbic regions)

 - Neurotransmitter imbalances

 - Insecure parental attachment style